georchestra/docker/README.md

 This repo comes with a self signed cert which is _not_ valid.
 To test with a valid cert you can install [mkcert](https://github.com/FiloSottile/mkcert) on your host and do the following:

-* `mkcert -install`.
-Only do this once !
-It'll install a fake root cert in system store (and some others see mkcert doc)
+* `mkcert -install`. *Only do this once !* It'll install a fake root cert in system store (and some others see mkcert doc)
-* `cd resources/ssl && mkcert georchestra.mydomain.org`
-* `mv georchestra.mydomain.org.pem georchestra.mydomain.org.crt`
-* `mv georchestra.mydomain.org-key.pem georchestra.mydomain.org.key`
+* run `make cert`
-* `docker-compose restart georchestra.mydomain.org`
+* `docker-compose restart georchestra.mydomain.org` if the proxy has already been started.

 ## Geofence